 What issues would alcohol abuse impact within a child custody case?

 These are the main areas of a child custody case that I would expect to be impacted by an accusation of alcohol abuse.
 If you were to face a child custody case and we're accused of abusing alcohol, then you need to take the threat of this accusation very seriously.
-It does not matter if it is completely baseless or not and all true.
-Even the mere accusation of alcohol abuse can be enough to delay your case and potentially hinder your ability to build a relationship with your child after the child custody case has concluded.
+It does not matter if it is entirely baseless or not and all true.
+Even the mere allegation of alcohol abuse can be enough to delay your case and potentially hinder your ability to build a relationship with your child after the child custody case has concluded.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
 These consultations are an excellent way for you to learn more about Texas family law and about the services that our law office can provide to you and your family as our clients.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "Child Custody E-Book."